Adam Watts (musician): 2016, Album: "The Hero and the Pain"

-Armed with only a piano, his unrushed pace of “Let You Win” requires the listener to lean in and scoot your chair closer in order to absorb this heart-rending critique about self-sabotaged relationships while revealing Watts strength is in his fragile vulnerability.

-In the album, Watts interlaces fragile feeling with delicate guitar melodies with turbulent and driving percussive tracks but it is his yearning, melancholic vocals and unflinching self-examination that allow the listener the rare opportunity to witness both a lacerating self-analysis and harrowing journey of introspection.
-It is pure alchemy.

-Musically, he deserves to be as popular commercially as artists such as Rufus Wainwright and Damien Rice as he bridges the distance between the soul of a musician and the heart of the listener.
-The album reminds listeners that we aren’t alone as we search and pray for our own personal redemption from suffering and pain.

-Watts flawlessly staggers above spiritual ruin and carries the listener to an emotional summit so that we also accept the inescapable verity of life’s undivided, yet exquisite couplet of pain and joy.
-A heroic triumph."

-The vocals from the songs "Let You Win" and "Where to Begin" were both used as source material for the 2019 show "CEDE" from the world-class Broken City Percussion ensemble.
-Broken City Percussion won the Gold Medal at SCPA Championships on April 6, 2019 at the Citizens Bank Arena in Ontario, CA.
+The vocals from the songs "Let You Win" and "Where to Begin" were both used as source material for the 2019 show "CEDE" from the Broken City Percussion ensemble.

-2018, ALBUM: "When a Heart Wakes Up":
+2018, Album: "When a Heart Wakes Up"

 On April 3, 2018 Watts released his eighth studio album "When a Heart Wakes Up".
-The album received multiple 5-Star Reviews from the online publication Jesus Freak Hideout.
-The site also named the album one of the Top Ten Albums of 2018.

 In summary, When a Heart Wakes Up shoots straight for the moon as if to bring it crashing down.
 Watts doesn't rely on cheap tricks or catchy hooks, but rather emphasizes true musicianship.
 The album isn't desperate for attention, choosing instead to stand on its own two legs.
 Because of this, it most decidedly contends to be one of 2018's greatest offerings; there are few projects slated for release later this year which could likely challenge its standing.
 The album's runtime is set at a smooth 43 minutes, clocking out right when it should.
 Yet somehow, the listener just may be left wanting more..."

 Much of Watts' solo work has been used as source material in the marching arts world.
 The vocals from the song "Love You More" was used as source material for the 2018 show "Fall" from the world-class Broken City Percussion ensemble.